 The bad news is that sitting around and waiting for inspiration to strike is not the most effective way to be creative in your work.
 No one’s going to hold your deadline until your muse deigns to make an appearance.
 You’re going to have to court that muse.
 And muses tend to be more attracted to people to have invested in building their creative muscle, so to speak.
 If you haven’t already done so, add one or more of these “creative workouts” to your routine:

 1. Consume Information Voraciously

 The creative brain needs a steady intake of facts and concepts from industry media, general media, professional meetings, TED talks, etc. For example, have you heard about Bill Gates’ biannual “Think Week” ritual?
-Every six months, he spends a week reading Microsoft employees’ papers about the company and the future of technology.
+Back when he was the boss of Microsoft, he would take a week months.
+He would spent one week (twice a year) reading Microsoft employees’ papers about the company and the future of technology.
 According to Fast Company, many of Microsoft’s most important innovations come from these Think Weeks.

-Follow Mr. Gates’ example so that you can understand a broad number of issues and trends, especially what’s newsworthy, interesting, or trendy.
-It ‘s a good idea to become “culturally literate.”
-Know both classic and contemporary literature, the arts, science, entertainment, sports — so you can develop analogies, employ metaphors and seize potential tie-ins.
+Follow Mr. Gates’ example so that you can understand a broad number of issues and trends, especially what’s newsworthy at the moment.
+It’s also a good idea to become “culturally literate.”
+Know both classic and contemporary literature, the arts, science, entertainment, sports — so you can develop analogies, employ metaphors and see potential tie-ins.